WolfgangErb/LC2Ditp/README.md

 Copyright (C) 2016 Wolfgang Erb

-This software was written by Wolfgang Erb and developed at the Institute of Mathematics, University of Luebeck.
+This software was written by Wolfgang Erb and developed at the University of Luebeck.

 LS2Ditp is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by